tinythings/sysinspect/docs/genusage/operator_security.rst

 A clean replacement flow is:

-1. unregister the old minion identity from the master if needed
+1. unregister or ``network --remove --force`` the old identity if needed
-2. start the replacement minion once and verify the current master fingerprint
+2. run ``network --add`` for the replacement host
-3. register the replacement minion
-4. start it normally
-5. confirm secure handshake and transport status
+3. confirm secure handshake and transport status

 Related Material
 ----------------